CodeYourFuture/DocsV2/course-processes/running-the-course/running-a-class.md

 To be respectful of the space that we're using to run our classes

 ## Facilitating Classes - Guidelines

 ### Goals

-1. Encourage every student to speak
+1. Encourage every trainee to speak
-2. Ensure every student feels they can ask questions any time
+2. Ensure every trainee feels they can ask questions any time
 3. Trainers to be able to assess a minimum threshold level for the class \(below average\)

 ### Guidelines

 1. Avoid too many questions to the whole class.
 Instead prompt people that you don’t hear much/anything from.
    1. The same people will answer most questions to the whole class and you will have a false awareness of class understanding
 2. Avoid speaking for more than 20 mins at the time.
 3. Organise short group discussions to encourage communication
    1. Big group discussions allow people to disconnect and zone out
 4. Don’t ask ‘does everybody see…‘ instead ask for the opposite: ‘who does not have clear x or y?’
 If nobody offers an answer, then prompt a couple of people and if they don’t know ask for others that don’t know.
-5. Assess student attention.
+5. Assess trainee attention.
 People looking down or with the hands in their faces \(especially around their forehead\) indicate that they are either confused or tired or bored.
 6. Ensure that most people in your class ask a question or make a comment during your session.
 Encourage everybody to speak either by prompting individually or asking those to raise their hands who know the answer to a question and haven’t contributed to class

 ### Ideas for Teachers